 Glyn Northington, Chair

-Glyn Northington is the special initiatives director for Propel Nonprofits in Minneapolis.
+Glyn Northington is the senior program director for Propel Nonprofits in Minneapolis.
 Previously, he was with Target for over 13 years, first in marketing providing support for Target Community Relations projects and programs across the country, and then overseeing the teams who managed the arts/culture/design, food, and foundation philanthropic portfolios.
 Before joining Target, Northington was the marketing & communications director of The Minnesota Opera for five years and the marketing manager at the Guthrie Theater in Minneapolis.
 Prior to becoming an arts administrator, he was a marketing professor at Stephens College in Columbia, Missouri, and a marketing professor and department chairman at Loras College in Dubuque, Iowa.
 Northington received his bachelor’s of journalism and MBA degrees from the University of Missouri, Columbia.

 Jaime Dempsey, Vice Chair